-In the case of an emergency stop during the transportation of Marijuana or Marijuana Products, a log must be maintained describing the reason for the stop, the duration, the location, and any activities of personnel exiting the vehicle.
-The Marijuana Establishment Agents in the vehicle shall provide notice of the location of the stop and employ best efforts to remain in contact with the Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement.
+In the case of an emergency stop during the transportation of Delivery Items, a log shall be maintained describing the reason for the stop, the duration, the location, and any activities of personnel exiting the vehicle.
+The Marijuana Establishment Agents in the vehicle shall provide notice of the location of the stop and employ best efforts to remain in contact with the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement.

-The Marijuana Establishment Agents transporting Marijuana or Marijuana Products for home delivery shall contact the Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement fixed location when arriving at and leaving any delivery, and regularly throughout the trip, at least every 30 minutes.
+The Marijuana Establishment Agents transporting Delivery Items for home delivery shall contact the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement fixed location when arriving at and leaving any delivery, and regularly throughout the trip, at least every 30 minutes.

-The Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall maintain a separate log for each vehicle in use for home deliveries.
-For each delivery, the Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall record:
+The Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall maintain a separate log for each vehicle in use for home deliveries.
+For each delivery, the Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall record:

 The location of the originating Marijuana Establishment and date and time the vehicle leaves the location;